3fon3fonov/exostriker/README.md

 **What is to be implemented**:

-* Larger arsenal of N-body/dynamical simulation/analysis tools (+ REBOUND is planned to be included).
+* Larger arsenal of N-body/dynamical simulation/analysis tools (+ "REBOUND" is planned to be included).
 * Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
-* Swap "celerite" with "celerite2"
+* Swap "celerite" with "celerite2" (the dSHO kernel from "celerite2" is available).
 * Combined modeling with Astrometry (work in progress).
 * Documentation, Instructions, and Video tutorials (Work in progress [here](https://exostriker.readthedocs.io))